KAYDAVID/CubeAThon/README.md

-# CubeAThon State: Probably buggy
+# CubeAThon
+Current State: Kinda Buggy
 This is my work-thru of Brackeys' (http://brackeys.com/) Make a Game Tutorial.

 Overall a similar game but with my own additions modifications and alterations.